WeraGitHub/SkyProject/README.md

 # CI/CD
-### for video step by step tutorials go to the DevOps section of this web application
+### for video step by step tutorials go to the DevOps section of this web application when running, alternatively you can see the videos straight away in the static folder
 ## AWS, Jenkins and Docker

 ### AWS - create and connect to an EC2 instance